 How Should They Fit and Feel?

 Try boots on with hiking socks.
 Even buy some hiking socks.
-These are thicker than normal socks to protect your feet from blisters and keep them warm.
-Ordinary thick woolen socks aren’t a great idea as they are more likely to get wet and rub after a while.
-Good-quality hiking socks made from synthetic material are designed to wick moisture away from the surface of your skin.
+These are thicker than normal socks to cushion your feet and keep them warm.
+Ordinary thick woollen socks aren’t a great idea as they are more likely to get wet (or stay wet) and rub after a while.
+Good-quality hiking socks are made from synthetic material and designed to wick moisture away from the surface of your skin.

 Tip: If your feet are of a non-standard shape, consider buying insoles to improve the comfort and fit.